 - Add the garlic, ginger, rice and stock and bring to a soft boil.

 - Turn the heat down to very low and cook for 1 hour or until soft and silky, stirring every 10 minutes.
 I cooked mine to a loose, soupy consistency but you can cook longer for a firmer version.
+Add a pinch of salt if needed.

 - To make the radishes, pre-heat the oven to 180 degrees C.